Search the catalog for books, movies, magazines and more!

 The Friends of Westerly Library and Wilcox Park are best known for the book sales they hold to benefit the library.
 Currently they are held in the summer and winter.
 All proceeds from the sales go towards the purchase of new materials for the Library.
 Donated books are accepted at any time; please drop off donations at the Circulation Desk.
 If you would like to volunteer to help at our book sales, please leave your name and phone number at the Circulation Desk.

-Our next book sale will be in July 2018.
+Our next book sale will be in December 2018.